-Many local politicians find it hard to keep up to speed with the technologies being used in their cities, let alone make informed judgements during the development and implementation of these technologies.
+Many local politicians find it hard to keep up to speed with the technologies being used in their cities, let alone make informed choices during the development and implementation of these technologies.
 This needs to change.

-Given the opportunities that new technologies offer for reducing the ecological footpring of cities and creating new urban commons, as well as the potential threats they pose to civil liberties and social justice, Greens should take the lead in the debate on smart cities.
+Given the opportunities that new technologies offer for reducing the ecological footprint of cities and creating new urban commons, as well as the potential threats they pose to civil liberties and social justice, Greens should take the lead in the debate on smart cities.
 Key questions must be considered: who owns the data collected?
 Which decisions can we responsibly outsource to algorithms?

 Project Objectives and Activities

-This transnational project aims to create a Charter for the Smart City, consisting of 10-20 guiding principles that will make it easier for green European politicans and activists to assess and steer technological innovations in their cities.
+This transnational project aims to create a Charter for the Smart City, consisting of 10-20 guiding principles that will make it easier for green European politicians and activists to assess and steer technological innovations in their cities.